Saleem7x3/mewact/README.md

 RULES:
 1. Sequential IDs: 1, 2, 3...
 2. Use wait between app launches
-3. End with mew act to verify
+3. CRITICAL: End EVERY command sequence with 'mew act' to see the result

 VARIABLES:
 &&VAR 1 long content VAR&&